simon-duchastel/lifx-lan-mcp/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Author
+## Contact

-Simon Duchastel

-Feel free to reach out at [lifx-lan-mcp@duchastel.com](mailto:lifx-lan-mcp@duchastel.com).
+Feel free to reach out at [lifx-lan-mcp@duchastel.com](mailto:lifx-lan-mcp@duchastel.com) or by [opening a GitHub issue](https://github.com/simon-duchastel/lifx-lan-mcp/issues).

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## Support

-For support, please [open an issue](https://github.com/simon-duchastel/lifx-lan-mcp/issues) on GitHub.
+If you find this project useful, you can [buy me a coffee](https://buymeacoffee.com/simonduchastel).